quakelive-server-standards/quakelive-server-standards/minqlx-plugins/_mino/README.md

-# Default minqlx plugin list by mino
+# Original minqlx plugin set by mino

-This is the default list of minqlx plugins as it is composed in a fresh minqlx installation.
+This is the original set of minqlx plugins of a fresh minqlx installation.